 - Receive money in your bank account

-There are a few points to keep in mind to ensure that you are dealing with a credible buyer and not one who will try to take advantage of people in need:
+Keep in mind the following to ensure that you’re dealing with a credible buyer and not one who will try to take advantage of people in need:

 - Make sure that the company is tenured.
 A reliable company will have years of operation behind it to back up their claims.

-- Ensure that the terms are explained to you right from the start – any buyer who is not clear on this should be excluded from consideration
+- Ensure that the terms are explained to you right from the start.

-- Confirm that the process is in compliance with local and federal laws.
+- Confirm that the process complies with local and federal laws.
 A good buyer will be able to explain the relevant rules and regulations and show a clear knowledge of their field of work.

 - Evaluate the company’s recommendations based on your financial needs—they should not automatically push you to sell all your payments.